migratorydata/terraform-azure-migratorydata/README.md

 ## terraform-azure-migratorydata

-A Terraform module to deploy and run MigratoryData on Microsoft Azure.
+A Terraform module to deploy and run MigratoryData on Microsoft Azure using Ansible.

 ## Prerequisites